 You must recognize that a damaged tool is a hazard.

 Working in wet conditions is hazardous because you may become an easy path for electrical current.
-For instance, if you touch a live wire while standing in even a puddle of water, you will probably receive a shock.
+For instance, if you touch a live wire or electrical component while standing a puddle of water, you will probably receive a shock.

 Remember: you don't have to be standing in water to be electrocuted.
 Wet clothing, high humidity, and perspiration also increase your chances of being electrocuted.